vved14/meeting-prep-assistant/README.md

 meetings, asks a local LLM to produce a structured brief, renders it to Markdown, and scores the result.

-Everything runs locally — Postgres for the meeting data, sentence-transformers for embeddings, and Qwen via [Ollama](https://ollama.com) for generation.
+Everything runs locally: Postgres for the meeting data, sentence-transformers for embeddings, and Qwen via [Ollama](https://ollama.com) for generation.
 No API keys.

 ## How it works